Overview

 Commended in the 2024 Avenza Award for electronic mapping – Transport for the South East Story Map

 TfSE launched an interactive Story Map which enables users to easily search for schemes within their areas and to discover how they will improve their everyday journeys.
-The tool was developed by TfSE’s consultants, Steer.

-Thank you to the sponsors, judges and British Cartographic Society for such a great conference and high quality awards scheme that showcases such a variety of cartography across the UK and wider.”
+“I was greatly honoured to receive a commended certificate in the BCS Avenza Systems Inc. Award for my TfSE StoryMap.
+Thank you to the sponsors, judges and British Cartographic Society for such a great conference and high quality awards scheme that showcases such a variety of cartography across the UK and wider community” Clare Seldon, Event Maps.

 Check out the map on the Transport for the South East website